tranthiquynhhuong/fast_game/README.md

 Avoid letting the purple square touch the pink square for too long in the middle of the screen, the health bar will decrease and the game is over.

-View the highest score saved in the local memory after the end or start of the match.
+View the highest score saved in the local memory after the end or start of the game.

 ## Pages